 - The annual repair costs of a multi-family will likely be double (if not more) of a single-family home.
 For this reason, I recommend having a larger amount put in savings before buying a multi-family property.

 - Do your research ahead of time to ensure you find the right renter.
 Writing up a thorough listing of your home is essential to weeding out bad matches, and vetting is critical.

-- Read through other listings on Craigslist or Airbnb to see how other people pitch their space, it’s the easiest way to ensure your listing is well thought through.
+- Read through other listings on Airbnb to see how other people pitch their space.
+It’s the easiest way to ensure your listing is well thought through.

 - Stay on top of your calendar.
 Block off dates that you don't want the room available, like when you know your family is going to be coming down to visit.